What is Liability Insurance & How Does it Work?

 News flash: If you have insurance for your car, home or business, then you are definitely covered for general liability!

-In today’s blog post we are going to take a deep dive into “liability” and explain how it works in layman’s terms, and why it is an essential protection for your car, home and business insurance.
+In today’s blog post we are going to take a deep dive into “liability” and explain how it works in layman’s terms.

 For starters, liability protection is present on every pretty much every single policy.